 My teta says: Never do that.
 The Lebanese seven spices blend is way more diverse and flavorful than allspice by itself so unless you're in a pinch, try to avoid substituting seven-spice in a recipe that calls for using it.

-The blend keeps for up to six months when stored well (in a cool and dry pantry).
-Do not refrigerate or freeze the spice mix because moisture affects the texture and flavor of the spices.
+Store this spice recipe in an airtight container for up to twelve months in a cool dry pantry or spice cabinet.
+Do not refrigerate or freeze the spice mix because moisture affects the texture and flavor of the spices mix.

 - A glass spice jar: Make sure you use glass rather than plastic or other kinds of containers to store your blend.
 This helps to preserve the flavors for the longest period of time.